patrodyne/hisrc-basicjaxb/runtime/src/test/resources/org/patrodyne/jvnet/basicjaxb/explore/Explorer.md

 Case (A) compares two individual objects for "Arthur Dent" and finds that they are equal.

 Case (B) compares an "Arthur Dent" object with a "Ford Prefect" object and finds that they are _not_ equal.
-Further, case (B) provides a trace log to report the first non-equal field.
+Further, case (B) provides a debug log to report the first non-equal field.

 Here's how the `Person` class uses the HiSrc interfaces for the `equals(Object that)` method.
 See [Explorer.java][1] for the field level details.

 > **Note:** The `ObjectLocator` parameters are optional; they can be null.
 When they are null, the field level locator utility will use basic location tracing.
-When the root level locators are used, the field level locators create a nested path that is used for trace level logging.
-HiSrc uses [SLF4J][2] as its logging framework and that framework is usually configured to skip trace level messaging.
+When the root level locators are used, the field level locators create a nested path that is used for debug level logging.
+HiSrc uses [SLF4J][2] as its logging framework and that framework is usually configured to skip debug/trace level messaging.

 ~~~
 public boolean equals(Object that)